-Marvel Cinematic Universe: Full list of post-credit scenes
+Marvel Cinematic Universe post-credits scenes: All the easter eggs explained

-There are 39 post-credit scenes hidden like easter eggs at the end of all the films in the Marvel Cinematic Universe.
-Some of them simply exist to give fans one extra laugh before they leave the theatre, but many of them do contain important information that bridges the 20+ movies together while also giving fans something to chew on as they wonder about where the universe is headed next.
+There are over 45 post-credits scenes hidden like easter eggs at the end of all the films and even shows in the Marvel Cinematic Universe.
+Some exist to give fans one last laugh, but many of them do contain important information that bridge the 20+ movies and shows together while also giving fans something to chew on as they wonder about where the universe is headed next.

 You might've missed them if you ran to the bathroom or shut off the TV as soon as you saw the credits roll.
 Or maybe you caught them but missed the references or would like to know more.
-Either way, we've listed every post-credit scene below, so you can easily watch them all, complete with links to Disney+.
+Either way, we've listed every post-credits scene below, so you can easily watch them all, complete with links to Disney+.
 We've also provided some context to help you make sense of the MCU timeline.

-Every Marvel movie post-credit scene explained
+Every Marvel post-credits scene explained

-Follow our guide below to learn about every easter egg in the MCU post-credit scenes.
+Follow our guide below to learn about all the MCU post-credits scenes (also known as end-credits scenes).
 At the bottom, you'll find a spoiler-free version with links to the actual scenes if you wish to watch them.

 NOTE: THERE ARE SPOILERS BELOW.